Holding the Line: Scottsbluff’s Mokeac looking to help clear the way to a state title

 A state title.

-Nicknamed the “Manila Gorilla”, Mokeac lines up with some pretty tough customers around him, too.
+Nicknamed the “Vanilla Gorilla,” Mokeac lines up with some pretty tough customers around him, too.
 He’s one of four seniors on an experienced offensive line alongside 6-foot-6, 270-pound Sam Clarkson, 5-11, 205-pound Creighton Dike, and 5-11, 270-pound Joe McCloud along with junior Tyler Smith, who comes in at 5-11, 205.

 Although Scottsbluff’s O-line gives up some size to its opponents on a weekly basis, Mokeac said his teammates in the trenches make up for it in athleticism and speed.
 He added that he may not be the tallest guy on the field, but the other team better be looking for No. 50 when the game gets going.